Please select a partnership to see additional information:

 Risks and practice implications

 It can be more difficult for professionals to identify the challenges in working with parents who appear pleasant and amenable, agree with the need for change, but who are unable or unwilling, despite interventions, to bring this about satisfactorily.
 The term 'highly resistant' sits on a continuum.
-At one end a certain degree of reluctance on the part of parents who know they need help but find it hard to accept is to be expected.
+At one end a certain degree of reluctance on the part of parents who know they need help but find it hard to accept can be predicted .
 At the other end are a small number of highly manipulative parents who are very accomplished at misleading professionals.
 This is referred to as 'disguised compliance'.

 In some family relationships there can be a strong element of 'coercive control' occurring.
 Coercive control describes a range of patterns of behaviour that enable a parent/carer to retain or regain control of a partner, ex-partner or children.
 The impact of coercive control within families can have a significant effect on how family members respond to professionals, even when they are highly motivated to change their situation.
 In such situations victims may feel it impossible to talk openly and honestly with professionals despite a desire to do so.
 Professionals need to be aware of the impact on the behaviour of victims where there are high levels of fear and difficulties articulating the abuse and what makes them afraid.
 It is possible for professionals to unwittingly collude with the perpetrator, further isolating the victims within the family.
 Evidence suggests that perpetrators of coercive control do not easily cease their abusive behaviour, often seeking to manipulate and control professionals or making allegations about the victims.
+Often victims of control and coercion do not recognise that they are victims which makes engagement problematic for professionals.

 In such cases it is important that practitioners are professionally curious.
 Professional curiosity is a combination of looking, listening, asking direct questions, checking out and reflecting on information received.
 It means not taking a single source of information and accepting it at face value.
 It means testing out your professional assumptions about different types of families.
 It means triangulating information from different sources to gain a better understanding of family functioning which, in turn, helps to make predictions about what is likely to happen in the future.
 It means seeing past the obvious.